Ask, Don’t Tell – Coaching through Facilitation

 - Consequences: “What would the result be?”

 The facilitative line of questioning and opening statements leads to other questions.
-This takes the conversation to conclusion using logic and deduction.
+This method takes the conversation to conclusion using logic and deduction.
 The discussion can take many forms and proceeds down a funnel from the larger initial problem to a rational conclusion.
 In the end, the employee or trainee discovers his or her own solution.
-The same process can be used with groups.
+You can use this same process with groups.

 Facilitation isn’t easy at first.
 It requires practice and tenacity to become natural.
 Once employees understand the method, they become willing participants and can develop their own skill to use with others.
 Although answering questions and solving problems can seem more efficient and satisfying, facilitation is directed toward empowerment and is ultimately more considerate.